Pedro de Córdoba: Life and career

-The objective of the friars consisted in the pastoral care to the Spaniards and, specially in the evangelization of the natives.
+The objective of the friars consisted in the pastoral care to the Spaniards and, especially in the evangelization of the natives.
 Consequently, they came in direct contact with them, especially with the "naborias" as those who were servants in the homes of the Spaniards were called.
 Very soon the Dominicans became aware of the bad treatment received, and the abuse committed against, the inhabitants of that island.